SarthakJShetty/Donkey/README.md

 # Donkey: a self driving library and control platform for small scale DIY vehicles.

+##### About

-##### Donkey is minimalist and modular self driving library written in Python.
+- Donkey is minimalist and modular self driving library written in Python.
 It is developed for hobbiests with a focus on allowing fast experimentation and easy community contributions.

-##### This specific variant was developed by Will Roscoe and his team.
+- This specific variant was developed by Will Roscoe and his team.
 The code was however non-functional, and was later fixed by Sarthak J Shetty.
 The code is still buggy, and a few of the features do not work completely.
 Suggestions are always welcome.

 ### Build a Differential Drive Donkey Car